kimocoder/pidcat/README.md

                         {BLACK, RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN, WHITE, BG_BLACK, BG_RED, BG_GREEN, BG_YELLOW, BG_BLUE,
                         BG_MAGENTA, BG_CYAN, BG_WHITE}.
 The color with prefix
-                        'BG_' is background color
+                        'BG_' is background color.
+You can have multiple '-- grep' options in the command line, and if so, the command will grep all of the key words in all '--grep' options
   --hl HIGHLIGHT_WORDS  Words to highlight in log messages.
 Unlike --grep
                         option, this option will only highlight the specified words with specified color but does not filter any lines.
-Except this, the format and supported colors are the same as --grep
+Except this, the format and supported colors are the same as --grep.
+You can have multiple '--hl' options in the command line, and if so, the command will highlight all of the key words in all '--hl' options
   --grepv GREPV_WORDS   Exclude lines with words from log messages.
 The format
                         and supported colors are the same as --grep.
-Note that if both --grepv and --grep are provided and they contain the same word, the line will always show, which means --grep overwrites --grepv for the same word they both contain
-  --igrep IGREP_WORDS   The same as --grep, just ignore case --ihl IHIGHLIGHT_WORDS
+Note that if both --grepv and --grep are provided and they contain the same word, the line will always show, which means --grep overwrites --grepv for the same word they both contain.
+You can have multiple '-- grepv' options in the command line, and if so, the command will exclude the lines containing any keywords in all '--grepv' options --igrep IGREP_WORDS   The same as --grep, just ignore case --ihl IHIGHLIGHT_WORDS
                         The same as --hl, just ignore case